ccollie/ValkeyMetrics/docs/commands/collate.md

 | `latencies{service="auth", region="us-west-2", code="200"}` | `latencies:auth:us-west-2:200`  |

-Now suppose we want to gather all latencies for `http 200` response in the east `aws` regions, over the last 6 hours.
+Now suppose we want to gather all latencies for `http 200` responses in the east `aws` regions, over the last 6 hours.
 Further, we want to collate the results such that for each timestamp recorded (across series), we return the value for each series, or a NULL if it does not have a sample at the given timestamp.